Neymar on Gonzalez: My only regret is not hitting that asshole in the face | Goal.com

 Neymar on Gonzalez: My only regret is not hitting that asshole in the face

-Neymar has voiced his regret at not taking more action against Marseille's Alvaro Gonzalez following allegations of racism.
+Neymar has voiced his regret at not taking stronger action against Marseille's Alvaro Gonzalez following his allegations of racism against the defender.

 Paris Saint-Germain lost 1-0 to Marseille on Sunday but the game was marred by ugly scenes at the end of the match with five players sent off for their involvement in a brawl.